 FLASHING A STOCK FIRMWARE IMAGE IN DOWNLOAD MODE

-1. Firstly you need a stock firmware image to flash back to the device so go to samsung-updates.com and select your model from the drop down list.
-It is IMPORTANT to make sure the image you download is made for your model.
+2. You need a stock firmware image to flash back to the device so go to samsung-updates.com and select your model from the drop down list.
+It is IMPORTANT to make sure the image you download is made for your model (region isn’t as important).
 After you select your device, click the ‘download’ link of the version you want to download.
 This will be in a zip format but the file you need to flash is inside.

-Note: You can also try Samsung Firmware Downloader from *HERE* to download the latest firmware for your device at a much faster speed than file sharing sites.
+Note: You can also use UPDATO to download the latest firmware for your device at a much faster speed than file sharing sites.

 PERFORMING A FACTORY RESET IN STOCK RECOVERY